-When you make it past a certain age, you can say anything you want; I’m pretty sure you get a special card at the DMV.
+When you make it past a certain age, you think can say anything you want.
 And while your grandparents have a plethora of valuable lessons to pass down to you, they grew up in… a different time.
 Your natural improv instinct will be to support the outlandish notions spewing from their mouths, because you’re a supportive player.

 But they’re not playing.

 Whatever racist, paranoid, intolerant thing that’s dribbling like gravy out of Grandma’s pumpkin pie hole isn’t a shocking scene initiation – it’s actually what she believes.
 Just sit there and wait for it to be over.

 Don’t look down on the gal for her overconsumption; realize the opportunity at hand!
 Here is a lass who knows all the dirt on one of your parents: how awkward they were growing up, the multiple arrests and misdemeanors on their record, why they can never drink Jack Daniel’s again.

 You better treat that drunkard like she’s the Pope.
 Root for whatever football team she wants to win, laugh with her at random and inappropriate moments, roll around on the floor and reveal intimate secrets to your dog with her.
 Again, like she’s the Pope.

 If you complement her actions, she’ll feel more comfortable around you.
 Once you lull her into that sense of security, buckle up!
 Auntie will be revealing things about both your parents you didn’t even want to know.
 And hey, if it’s too much for you, you can always get as drunk as she is.

 Ask Kids All The Questions